cerner/terra-toolkit/docs/TerraToolkitUpgradeGuide-v5.0.0.md

 This document will provide information on upgrading from terra-toolkit 4.x to 5.0.0.

 ## Aggregated Translations
 The aggregate-translations pre-build script and default terraI18nconfiguration is no longer provided through terra-toolkit.
 This being said, the default webpack configuration still runs the aggegrate-translations pre-build script!
-Which is why `terra-aggregate-translations` is marked as a peer-depenency of terra-toolkit v5.
-Adding this peer dependency and configuration, via `terraI18n.config.js`, should be sufficient for most projects.
 For direct use of the aggregate-translations script or list of supported locales, update imports to reference the `terra-aggregate-translations` dependency:

 ```diff
 - const aggregateTranslations = require('terra-toolkit/scripts/aggregate-translations/aggregate-translations');